 Risk.
-The risk management strategy, which was reviewed in September 2011 by the Governance Committee, shows the role both Members and Officers have in the identification and minimisation of risk.
+The risk management strategy, which now forms part of the Governance Local Code, shows the role both Members and Officers have in the identification and minimisation of risk.
 Risks are recorded in a Corporate Risk Register and are then subject to regular review.

 Service Assurance.
 A Service Assurance Statement is produced annually by all Directors, detailing their assessment of their services.
 They are required to give assurance that risks have been identified, that sound business arrangements operate in their service areas, and that the service is subject to monitoring and review in order to assess performance.